Leading Research and Innovation

 Opened in 2016 by Newcastle University, the facility includes a newly refurbished Emerson Cavitation Tunnel.
 The cavitation tunnel is an experimental facility used to test propellers and turbine blades and is the only one of its kind in the UK.

-Marine Testing Facility (Dry Dock) Neptune Energy Park
+Marine Testing Facility (Wet Dock) Swans Energy Park

 These first-class facilities are complemented by the world-renowned R&D expertise to be found at the North East’s five universities (Newcastle, Durham, Northumbria, Sunderland and Teesside).
 Particular strengths are found in the Durham Energy Institute and the School of Marine Science & Technology, Newcastle University.